ghosts-lk/wave.crafter/README.md

-# Wave Crafter
+# WaveCraft

 ## Overview
-Wave Crafter is a Rust-based audio synthesizer that generates waveforms.
+WaveCraft is a Rust-based audio synthesizer that generates waveforms.

 ## Features
 - **Real-time waveform rendering**: Visualize the waveform as you adjust parameters.
 - **Adjustable controls**: Modify frequency, amplitude, and waveform type (Sine, Square, Triangle, Sawtooth).
 - **Cross-platform support**: Works on Windows, macOS, and Linux.
+- **Standalone executable**: Package the app for distribution.

 ## Requirements
 - Rust (latest stable version)
+- `cargo-bundle` for packaging (install with `cargo install cargo-bundle`)

 ## Instructions
 1. Clone the repository: